Daniel-VDM/Easy-Seq2Seq-chatbot/README.md

                         amount of complexity in encoding the training data.
   -M, --verbose         Toggles verbose on.
   -t TRAIN_FILE, --train_file=TRAIN_FILE
-                        The directory of the .json file that is used to train the model.
+                        The directory of the JSON file that is used to train the model.
 The 'data' attribute must be a list of question-answer pairs.Default =
                         'Cornell_Movie_Dialogs_Data.json'